cockroachdb/docs/v20.2/orchestrate-cockroachdb-with-kubernetes.md

 - Manually apply our StatefulSet configuration and related files

 {{site.data.alerts.callout_success}}
-<span class="version-tag">New in v20.2:</span> The [CockroachDB Kubernetes Operator](https://github.com/cockroachdb/cockroach-operator) is the recommended method of deploying and maintaining secure CockroachDB clusters on Kubernetes.
-The Operator eases the creation of StatefulSets, pod authentication, cluster scaling, and rolling upgrades.
+<span class="version-tag">New in v20.2:</span> The [CockroachDB Kubernetes Operator](https://github.com/cockroachdb/cockroach-operator) eases the creation of StatefulSets, pod authentication, cluster scaling, and rolling upgrades.
+The Operator is currently in **beta** and is not yet production-ready.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}